jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 "Yeah," Ethan said.
 "I'm ready.
 Let's go destroy my father's legal manipulation and get me emancipated."

 Jordan grinned.
-"That's the spirit.
+"That's the spirit, man.
 Also, after today?
 You're free.
 Legally free.
 No more Robert controlling your life."

 "If we win."